 Documentation, client training, and ongoing maintenance

-Ready to start your EDU project?
+Ready to start your education or EDU project?

 Gone are the days when it would require a programmer to make simple text and image updates to a website, that’s just no longer acceptable.
 Once content types are defined and dev work is done, content needs to be editable intuitively and all pieces of content should be easy to manage.